 (Carcharhinus sp.)

-Bull sharks are one of many species in the broad genus Carcharhinus, which also includes the dusky and silky.
+Bull sharks are one of many species in the broad genus Carcharhinus, which also includes the dusky and silky, among others.
 Teeth from within this genus often look very similar, making them difficult to tell apart.
 As such, they’re typically grouped together by collectors and simply referred to as “bulls.”
 Highly freshwater tolerant, bull sharks have been found in rivers over 1,000 miles upstream.
 Aggressive and unpredictable, they account for multiple attacks on humans every year, though luckily most aren’t fatal.
 Their upper teeth are broad and triangular with well-defined, tapering serrations (coarser near the root and finer at the tip), a plunging root, and a prominent nutrient groove while lowers, which are often confused with lemon shark teeth, are narrower, smaller, very finely serrated, taper inward about halfway down the crown, and have a curved root.

 SHARK FACT